gflohr/Chess-Plisco/Tutorial.md

    a  b  c  d  e  f  g  h
 ```

-So the square "e4" is represented by the 27th bit of a bitboard.
-So, a better
+So the square "e4" is represented by the bit with the index 27 of a bitboard
+(actually the 28th bit if you count from 1).
+So, a better term may actually
-term may actually be "index" or "bit number".
+be "index" or "bit number".

 #### Shift Masks